Enrique Iglesias and Anna Kournikova's Sex Life Improved After Welcoming Twins

 In December 2017, they welcomed their twins—a boy and girl.
 While they've continued to keep their family life primarily under wraps, they have given fans a few glimpses of the darling duo.
 For instance, they posted pictures of their children getting ready for the World Cup and shared a video of Iglesias performing silly shenanigans to make his little ones giggle.

-During his interview with The Sun, Iglesias admitted the two go through their "ups and downs" like any couple.
+During his interview with Page Six, Iglesias admitted the two go through their "ups and downs" like any couple.
 However, he considers their imperfect life "perfect in a way."

 "It's incredible to watch her be such a great mother," he told the publication.
 "It's incredible to watch a mom do what she does, when a mother's instinct kicks in."